The 12 Best Hearing Aids of 2022

 - Best for iPhone users: Oticon Opn S 1

 Hours of research

 Our experts independently recommend products we believe provide value in the lives of our readers.
-We've spent collectively more than 5,000 hours conducting in-depth research on hearing aid devices.
+We've spent collectively more than 5,000 hours conducting in-depth research on hearing aid devices to provide you the most accurate hearing aid review.
 To make these selections, we: